 For many critics Lisztomania was a step too far.
 They considered it obscene, vulgar, and crass–a long way from Russell’s earlier straight forward biographical films on the composers Elgar (1962) or Delius in Song of Summer (1968).
 What these foolish naysayers had failed to grasp was Russell’s structured vision as a filmmaker–whose films examine themes of art, morality, identity and sex–and his incredible talent to distil complex ideas and narratives into stunning visual pyrotechnics.
 As Ross Care noted in Film Quarterly:

 Ken Russell is an intuitive symbolist and fantasist, a total film-maker who orchestrates his subjects in much the same manner that a composer might transcribe a musical composition from one interpretative medium to another…

 Russell once remarked that if he had been Italian and called Russellini, then his critics would have hailed him a genius–and no doubt have thrown garlands on his head.
-That he was a British director who successfully dared to show his genius as a filmmaker on his own terms irked these prissy vanilla journalists who always preferred their culture anaemic and uninspired.
-But there is comfort to be taken from the thought that great directors and their movies always outlive the untrustworthy judgment of the critics.
+That he was a British director who successfully dared to show his genius as a filmmaker on his own terms irked these prissy journalists who always preferred their culture anaemic and uninspired.
+But there is comfort to be taken from the thought that great directors and their movies will always outlive the unfavourable judgment of critics.